There are disadvantages and advantages of both month to month and annual leases and landlords need to make sure their lease suits their needs.

 On the flip side, there are downsides to annual leases too.
 A major disadvantage is that should the resident prove to be a poor tenant (perhaps they are constantly late, or they cause damage to the property) then as a landlord you may have to go through the lengthy process of getting an eviction.
 This is the only way to force them to vacate and often courts side with the tenant.

 You can do a lot to avoid this scenario by screening your tenants effectively however, sometimes you are just unlucky.
 An annual lease then entails some risk because of this.

-We have landlord’s from all over the US (and the world) and they largely agree that when possible they prefer the security that an annual lease offers.
+We have asked landlords from all over the US (and the world) and they largely agree that when possible they prefer the security that an annual lease offers.

 You can always switch to a longer-term lease in the future once your renters prove themselves to be good tenants.